Editorial discipline and sourcing

 Stats Candid will not quote (2026 catalogue)

 The following statistics are commonly cited in marketing and SEO blogs but are not supported by primary evidence at 2026, or are misapplied beyond their original scope.
-Candid will not quote them in sales conversations or marketing copy.
+Under this discipline they should not be quoted in sales conversations or marketing copy.

 "A 1-second delay reduces conversions by 7% across all sites."
 Traces to Akamai/SOASTA 2017 retail data.
 Defensible as a retail e-commerce benchmark from 2017, not a universal law.
 For a KW lawyer or HVAC contractor, this specific elasticity has not been demonstrated.